Dr Lara Salinas

 Since 2017 she is Senior Research Fellow on KE at UAL and in 2019 she became KE Coordinator of the Design School, a leadership role where she actively supports the development of KE at Design School/LCC, in collaboration with School Management Team, fellow coordinators and Business and Innovation.
 In 2020 she was awarded an AHRC Fellowship to research the contribution of design to public services in the context of KE.

 She is an associate at Design Against Crime Research Centre (UAL).
-Her ECR journey and work has been featured as part of Prof Rodgers’ AHRC Design Leadership Fellowship and her KE research published and presented internationally.
+Her ECR journey and work has been featured nationally her research published and presented internationally.

 Grants and awards